Category: Social Media

 A drawing of a hand holding a fork in front of a microwave, with writing saying "You won't believe how bad this is!"

-Artificial intelligence slop and just regular low intelligence slop floods Instagram reels and, presumably, TikTok (I wouldn’t know, I already have enough shit that keeps me tethered to my phone).
+Artificial intelligence slop and just regular low intelligence slop floods Instagram reels and, presumably, TikTok (I wouldn’t know, I already have enough shit that keeps me tethered to my phone so I wisely never got into TikTok).
 We’ve stopped calling things vlogs or skits – it’s all just content.
 The most that we can say with certainty is that it is a piece of media, a thing, content.

 One of the most irritating types of content that has emerged is someone filming themselves dancing in the audience at a concert, then posting it on TikTok/wherever.
 They caption it, saying something like “not me being bullied by a stranger at the Charli XCX show”, zooming in on some randomer behind the dancing person who looks unhappy or annoyed.
 Maybe the person has a resting bitch face.
 Maybe the person is tired of people in front of them blocking their view with a fucking phone.
 Maybe the person is extra tired of this when the person isn’t even filming the artist, but instead filming themselves dancing, and now the person is in the background of this video.
 The video is uploaded, users flood the comments, accusing the background woman of not being “a girl’s girl” or accusing the TikToker of being a brainless attention seeker who is deserving of hatred from fellow audience members.
 All of this attention, good and bad, gives this TikToker their much needed attention (which is now currency) and they will now gain followers or be favoured by the algorithm.
 The woman in the background is collateral damage.